corda/corda/docs/source/corda-configuration-file.rst

     .. note:: Longer term these keys will be managed in secure hardware devices.

-:revocationCheckConfig:

-        :softFail: This is a boolean flag that when enabled (i.e. `true` value is set) the certificate revocation list (CRL) checking will use the soft fail mode.
+:crlCheckSoftFail: This is a boolean flag that when enabled (i.e. `true` value is set) the certificate revocation list (CRL) checking will use the soft fail mode.
                   The soft fail mode allows the revocation check to succeed if the revocation status cannot be determined because of a network error.
                   If this parameter is set to `false` the rigorous CRL checking takes place, meaning that each certificate in the certificate path being checked needs to have the CRL distribution point extension set and pointing to a URL serving a valid CRL.
-        :preferCrl: When set the CRL checking is preferred over the OCSP and OCSP is considered as a fallback mechanism unless the `noFallback` flag is set.
-                    The OCSP is not supported yet, therefore, this flag should always be set.
-        :noFallback: When set the fallback mechanism is disabled.
-The OCSP is not supported yet, therefore, this flag should always be set.

 :database: Database configuration: